 For each of these situations, the professional stakes are high.
 Investors do due diligence.
 Board committees search names.
 Partners and co-founders search names.
 A top Google result that leads with "SEC charges" or "enforcement action" creates a conversation that should not have to happen at the outset of every new professional relationship.
 Our work for executives and founders in this situation is specifically built around their professional context.
 See our resources for executives and founders for more on the approach.

 Suppressing an SEC press release follows the same principles as suppressing any high-authority government page.
 You need to build enough strong, optimized content about yourself that Google has more useful options to show on page one.
 Sec.gov has enormous domain authority.
-You will not outrank it with a single blog post.
-But you can displace it by building a network of credible, well-optimized content that collectively claims more first-page real estate than the enforcement release.
+You will rarely outrank it with a single blog post.
+You can displace it by building a network of credible, well-optimized content that collectively claims more first-page real estate than the enforcement release.

 Thought leadership content also matters in this space.
 Articles in trade publications, speaking engagements that generate coverage, podcast interviews, and authored content on industry topics all build your presence in the professional context that is most relevant to you.
-Over time, Google will recognize you as an active, credible professional figure, and that context will compete directly with the SEC content.
+Over time, Google will recognize you as an active, credible professional figure.
+That context will compete directly with the SEC content.

 Many SEC cases end differently than the original press release suggests.
 Charges are narrowed.
 Cases settle with no admission of wrongdoing.
 Respondents cooperate fully and receive credit for that cooperation.
 Individuals who were tangentially involved in company-level enforcement sometimes get swept into coverage despite limited personal culpability.
 None of this typically makes it into the original press release.

 Part of what we do is help people build the content that provides this context.
-Not spin.
-Not misdirection.
-Honest, accurate content that gives the full picture.
+We build honest, accurate content that gives the full picture.
 If your SEC matter is genuinely part of a longer career that includes significant achievements, leadership, and contributions, that story should be visible and well-documented online.
 People searching your name should be able to find both the regulatory history and the fuller professional story.
 We help make sure the fuller story is the one they find first.

 For a broader view of the strategy and how it applies across different federal agencies, see our guide to suppressing government press releases from Google.
 If you are also dealing with news articles about your SEC matter, see our news article suppression guide.

-If an SEC press release is creating problems for your career or business relationships, book a consultation and we will assess your situation, explain what is realistic, and put together a plan.
-You can also get started directly if you are ready to move forward.
+If an SEC press release is creating problems for your career or business relationships, let us take a look if you are ready to move forward.

 - Complete Government Press Release Guide